hireus-io/HireUs/README.md

-# Team 6 Yuvvis Hackathon - Grand Prize winners!
+# Yuvvis Hackathon - Grand Prize winning project!
 https://yuuvishackathonaustin.bemyapp.com/

-Team "Hire us"
+## Team "Hire us"

+## Members:
+* Chad Cramer
+* Jarrod Miller
+* Nick Miron
-Members: Chad Cramer, Jarrod Miller, Nick Miron, and Justan Human.
+* Justan Human.

-Project:
-Category: Sharing and Collaboration
+## Motivation
-Goal: Optimize the hiring process for applicants and recruiters.
+Optimize the hiring process for applicants and recruiters.

-Technology used: Javascript, React, Node, Express, Axios, Yuuvis API, JSON resume protocol.
+## Tech used: Javascript, React, Node, Express, Axios, Yuuvis API, JSON resume protocol.

+## Installation

+## Credits

  The Issue:
 For Applicants: Resume creation is a time consuming, process that should be simplified to focus on what’s important.
 Not the styling.
 Recruiters have an influx of resumes, an efficient process to parse through those documents will save them a ton of time and allow them to identify qualified applicants.
 Our solution: